-City Lights Iris is an herbaceous perennial with an upright spreading habit of growth.
+Superstition Iris is an herbaceous perennial with tall flower stalks held atop a low mound of foliage.
 Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.

 This plant will require occasional maintenance and upkeep, and should be cut back in late fall in preparation for winter.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
-Gardeners should be aware of the following characteristic(s) that may warrant special consideration:
+Gardeners should be aware of the following characteristic(s) that may warrant special consideration;